WadeWaldron/lightbend-tracing/README.md

 the effect of a blocking operation on things such as mailbox sizes, dispatchers etc.

+### Blocking Router
+A variation on the Blocking version, this version leverages a Router over the blocking Actor.
+It can be run with `sbt blockingRouter`

 ### Failing
 This is another variation on the consumer.
 It can be run with `sbt failing`.
 This will consume messages but a certain percentage of those messages will fail.